-By volunteering some of your time to work with us, your unique skills and experiences can help support carers in Sheffield.
+By volunteering, your skills and experiences can help support carers in Sheffield.
 As a small organisation, receiving input from volunteers benefits us enormously and a little of your time goes a long way to help us support carers.

-Christine who volunteers on our TLC service said:
+Christine who volunteers on our Community Connect service said:

 ‘I enjoy my volunteer role calling carers who are isolated by caring.
 I find it very rewarding to support carers by listening and giving them a chance to offload and have a chat.
 For carers their whole lives become focused on the person they care for and my calls give them a rare chance to talk about themselves.’